Path-Check/Scoring-Service/README.md

 ## Environment

 - GAEN v1.0 for now
-- Working with ExposureSummary (Not ExposureInfo to avoid direct OS Notifications to users)
+- Working with ExposureSummary (not ExposureInfo to avoid direct OS Notifications to users)
 - Must be deployed in Google/AWS/Azure clouds.

 ## TODO (Week of Aug 17)